-MAPD (Medicare Advantage/Prescription Drug) Plan: A type of Medicare benefits that combines Medicare Parts A, and D into one comprehensive benefit package.
-Effective July 1, 2007, PEIA provides benefits to Medicare-eligible retired employees and Medicare-eligible dependents of retired employees through the Humana Employer Group PPO Plan.
+Medicare Advantage/Prescription Drug (MAPD) Plan: A type of Medicare benefits that combines Medicare Parts A, B, and D into one comprehensive benefit package.
+Most Medicare retirees with PEIA benefits are enrolled in the Humana/PEIA MAPD plan.

 Medicare: The federal program of health benefits for retirees and other qualified individuals as established by Title XVII of the Social Security Act of 1965, as amended.
-Medicare consists of four parts, A, B, C and D. Parts A and B provide medical coverage to Medicare Beneficiaries.
+Medicare Parts A and B provide medical coverage to Medicare Beneficiaries.
 Retired qualified Medicare Beneficiaries covered by PEIA are REQUIRED to enroll for both Medicare Part A and Part B. Medicare Part D (drug coverage) IS NOT required for members of the PEIA Plan.